What is Freedom of Information?

 The Freedom of Information Act 2014 requires Freedom of Information (FOI) bodies to publish a disclosure log, which contains details of non-personal requests received under FOI and the decisions made by the body in response to those requests.

 Please note that, for privacy reasons, identifying information such as the name of the requester is not included in the disclosure log.
-An FOI Disclosure Log will be available for download from this page in due course.

 Any official information held by public bodies can be sought under the Act.
 However, in order to allow Government business to be properly conducted, it will sometimes be necessary to exempt from release certain types of information in some circumstances.